berea-college-csc236/berea-college-csc236.github.io/index.md

     - Demo of [L3: Virtual Pets](https://docs.google.com/document/d/1kYb8aUO5n0pKBxCXIdmLToGcWlauTVjOTpC8k5xuY6E)
     - Complete and submit [TR1: E1 Review](https://docs.google.com/document/d/1AKBUi_i1XsbP6Aidb5rqQifVveU4rQSpBK-pKVGy8Yc).
 Remember that it is up to each of you and your teams to help each other make it excellent. **Note that due to the nature of this assignment, it will not be accepted late.**
   - **Outside of class**
+    - Complete and submit [A04: A Simple Introduction To Linked Lists](https://docs.google.com/document/d/1r5316kQR2qmtEWYqUaPVcXp_yrIuPQV61RUAy_sj5KU) by Wednesday.
     - Continue to work on [L4: The Game of War](https://docs.google.com/document/d/1pFPUvSWkVjKE1b2Rsx3HvijuDqe0elcTesyrE3AaaH8) for the second milestone that is due next Monday.

 ## Day 18: Wednesday, February 22, 2023
   - **In class**:
+    - Complete and submit [T10: How Long Will This Take?](https://docs.google.com/document/d/1_vzhbJdc5-bmYi1CLpMEgA7WM1c4wXH0EwFb_JOJPek) if necessary.
     - Complete [T11: Queues, Stacks, and Deques](https://docs.google.com/document/d/1onOKUi5X-QexiWbXRfN1uftjtoONvOzw4MViPjHzbvw)
   - **Outside of class**
     - **Study for E1**, which will be on Friday.
 Exam E1 will cover all of the material from the course thus far, but the major topics covered thus far are C++, OOP, Big O, and linear structures stacks, queues, and deques. i.e. the major topics are C++, and the first three chapters of the textbook.